spunt/easy-optimize-x/README.md

 easy-optimize-x
 ===============

-GUI-based MATLAB software for optimizing the design of fMRI tasks
+GUI-based MATLAB software for optimizing the design of fMRI tasks.

+Please see Instructions.html for usage instructions.

 TO DO
 ===============
 - add m-sequencing for trial counterbalancing
-- debug issue with quartering generation size
-- look into optimizing GA (potentially with turboGA.m from FEX)
+- look into improving GA (potentially with turboGA.m from FEX)